Selling Your Texas Home with a Pending Insurance Claim: A Comprehensive Guide

 Do I need a lawyer to sell my house with a pending insurance claim?

 You don’t have to have a lawyer, but it can be helpful.
-A lawyer or real estate attorney can help handle any complex issues, manage disputes with insurance companies, and ensure the sale goes smoothly.
+A lawyer or real estate attorney can help handle complex issues, manage disputes with insurance companies, and ensure the sale goes smoothly.

 Can I transfer the insurance claim to the new homeowner?